NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-07-20-july-sprint.md

 ## [WCMSFEQ-1040] Remove Modernizr dependency

 The now-unnecessary Modernizr library adds a small amount of weight and build complexity.
 Removing it required JS, CSS, and build changes.

+## [WCMSFEQ-659] Move analytics code out of Common.js

+The last remaining block of analytics code remaining in Common.js was refactored to analytics.js with it's brothers in arms.